Start a Pizza Vending Business in Europe (2026 Playbook)

 - Support contacts for service

-If you want support with installation and training, explore: Support & Service, Installation & Setup, and Training & Technical Support.
+Want support with installation and training?
+Explore: Support & Service, Installation & Setup, and Training & Technical Support.

 EU-Ready Basics: Hygiene, Safety, and Customer Information

-Requirements vary by country and placement site, but most successful operators treat compliance as part of the business plan.
-Below are common EU reference points many food operations use.
+Requirements vary by country and placement site, but strong operators treat compliance as part of the business plan.
+The references below are common EU starting points for food hygiene, consumer information, and equipment safety.
+For extra credibility with B2B sites, you can also reference guidance from trusted bodies like the European Food Safety Authority (EFSA).

-- Food hygiene practices: HACCP-based hygiene principles are widely used in EU food operations.
-Reference: Regulation (EC) No 852/2004 .
+- Food hygiene practices: EU hygiene principles and HACCP-based methods are commonly referenced via Regulation (EC) No 852/2004 .

-- Food contact materials: equipment parts that contact food are commonly aligned with EU rules on materials intended to come into contact with food: Regulation (EC) No 1935/2004 .
+- Food contact materials: common reference for materials intended to come into contact with food: Regulation (EC) No 1935/2004 .

-- Allergens and consumer information: labeling and food information rules are commonly referenced via: Regulation (EU) No 1169/2011 .
+- Allergens and consumer information: labeling and consumer information rules are commonly referenced via Regulation (EU) No 1169/2011 .

 - Refrigeration considerations: if a machine uses refrigerants, EU rules on fluorinated gases may apply: Regulation (EU) 2024/573 .

-If you want a dedicated compliance page for trust and conversion, link to: Certifications & Compliance and Food Safety Standards.
+If you want a dedicated trust page for conversion, link to: Certifications & Compliance and Food Safety Standards.

 Next Step: Get the Right Machine for Your First Location

-If you tell us your country, placement type, and whether you prefer fresh or frozen formats, we can recommend a shortlist and the right configuration for your space and expected demand.
+If you tell us your country, placement type, and whether you prefer fresh or frozen formats, we’ll recommend a shortlist and the best configuration for your space and expected demand.
+This is the simplest way to start a pizza vending business in Europe with confidence.